oneops/oneops.github.io/user/account/view-an-organization-summary.md

 ---
-layout: user-doc
+layout: wmt/docs
+side-navigation: user-navigation.html
 title: View an Organization Summary
 id: view-an-organization-summary
 ---

+# View an Organization Summary

 The Organization Summary tab displays the following:

 * All notifications that are sent out for that particular organization